WakiMak/trentent.github.io-forked/_posts/2013-11-15-error-launching-batch-file-from-within-appv-5-bubble.md

 <div>
   <p>
-    Success! Â It launched successfully and saw the directory and everything was good there after. Â So let that be a lesson to other AppV 5 package makers, if you need a pre-launch script you may need to modify your published icon to put another cmd.exe /c before the command file for it to start in the bubble.
+    Success!
+It launched successfully and saw the directory and everything was good there after.
+So let that be a lesson to other AppV 5 package makers, if you need a pre-launch script you may need to modify your published icon to put another cmd.exe /c before the command file for it to start in the bubble.
   </p>

   <p>